 Let’s take a deeper dive in what constitutes a bad credit score.

 Who Decides if a Credit Score Is ‘Bad’?

-The range for VantageScore credit scores has traditionally been between 501 and 990, with the higher number representing the strongest score.
-But the newer version, VantageScore 3.0, has a range of 300 to 850.
+As we mentioned, credit score ranges can vary by model.
+For example, all FICO scores range between 300 and 850 with 300 being the lowest (or worst) possible score, while 850 is the highest (or best) possible score.
+The range for VantageScore 2.0 credit scores is between 501 and 990, with the higher number representing the strongest score.
+But its newer version, VantageScore 3.0, has a range of 300 to 850.

-1. Determine the interest rate they will charge for a loan, or in the case of an insurance company, the discount they may offer on an insurance policy.
+- Determining the interest rate they will charge for a loan, or in the case of an insurance company, the discount they may offer on an insurance policy.

-2. Decide whether to extend credit, how much credit to approve, whether to increase (or lower) a customer’s credit limit, or even to close a risky account.
+- Deciding whether to extend credit, how much credit to approve, whether to increase (or lower) a customer’s credit limit, or even to close a risky account.

+In a way, then, there is no such thing as a “bad credit score,” since the number itself doesn’t mean anything until a lender decides how to use it.
 In other words, a credit score is only bad when it keeps you from whatever you are trying to accomplish, whether that is to refinance a loan, borrow at a low interest rate, or get the best deal on your auto insurance.

 Moreover, what will be considered bad credit by one lender may be perfectly acceptable to another.
 For example, with many mortgages, the minimum score required may be a 620, while some credit card issuers offering low-rate cards may reject applicants whose scores are lower than, say 680.

 Truth be told, lots of people are saddled with bad credit scores.
 According to 2015 analysis of VantageScore 3.0 data, almost 30% of Americans have poor or bad credit (defined here as a score lower than 601).
 That 30% amounts to about 68 million of the 220 million score-able people out there, VantageScore says.